querkmachine/beeps.website/src/blog/2024-03-20-products-and-programs-procured-promote-productivity.md

 title: The products and programs I've procured to promote productivity
 date: 2024-03-20
 tags: [technology, web development]
+metadata:
+  description: The hardware and software I use for getting shit done.
 interactions:
   host: chitter.xyz
   username: batbeeps